Reversalzzz/Full-patch-NL5/README.md

 Step 1.
 Install NetLimiter 5.2.1.0 by running the file "NetLimiter Installer!".
-(If you already have a version of NetLimiter installed, uninstall that one first)

 Step 2.
 Run the "Patcher" file as admin which will open a cmd prompt, now spam any key until the cmd prompt closes, now the installation will be done for you.

 Step 3.
 Go to "C:\Program Files\Locktime Software\NetLimiter" and find the file "@Reversalz" now make that file a shotcut or pin it to your taskbar for ease of use.

 Step 4.
-Enjoy your Limiter <3 -Reversalz.
+Enjoy your NetLimiter <3 -Reversalz.
 (All Filters/Rules are already set up for you)

-Potential Filters issue fix: If your Filters don't work you will have to edit your "application is" path on each Filter to the correct path of your destiny2.exe.

-For more info on adding Hotkeys, making new Filters/Rules or trying to figure out what you can do with a Limiter there will be links here:
+For more info on adding Hotkeys, making new Filters/Rules or trying to figure out what you can do with a NetLimiter there will be links here:

 NetLimiter Guide Part 1: https://youtu.be/NgnVOJ2w4gI?si=_Oen6korVMc1rObX